martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 Each of the following subsections explain one such rule.

-### Guideline 1: Use simple visual attributes, avoid the "bling-bling"
+### General guideline 1: Use simple visual attributes, avoid the "bling-bling"

 Only use simple visual attributes like solid fill colors and 2D elements.
 Avoid any other visual expression ways like drop shadows, pseudo 3D elements, and color gradients just "because you can".